tawesoft/morph/doc/deep-copy-equals-without-reflection.md

 [![Morph](../morph.png)](https://github.com/tawesoft/morph)

-# Deep copy, deep equals, and ordering without runtime reflection using Morph
+# Deep copies, deep equality, and ordering: comparing struct values without runtime reflection using Morph

 In the [previous tutorial], we learnt about parsing a struct type definition from Go source code and applying StructMapper and FieldMapper transformations